chetmurthy/thrift-nicejson/README.md

-# thrift-niejson: A Nice JSON wire-format for Thrift
+# thrift-nicejson: A Nice JSON wire-format for Thrift

 I'm a big fan of Apache Thrift, for many reasons: